- Purchase the complete Expat Arrivals Hungary Guide (PDF)

 As the largest electronics producer in Central and Eastern Europe, Hungary has plenty to offer for expats in electronics manufacturing and research in particular.
 Other strong sectors in the country's economy include mining, technology, telecommunications and IT.
 There are also opportunities for young and inexperienced expats as English teachers.

 Finding a job in Hungary

 Expats looking for a job in Hungary will need to be thorough in their search and use as many different methods of job hunting as possible.

-The Internet is a popular way to look for a job and expats will quickly find that there are many potential opportunities online.
-However, but expats should be wary of accepting a job offer before meeting their new employer in person.
+The internet is always a good start, and job portals and social networks such as LinkedIn are particularly helpful.
+However, job seekers should be wary of accepting a job offer before meeting their new employer in person.

 For expats already in Hungary, it might be fruitful to peruse the job sections of local newspapers.
 However, to understand these, expats will either need to know Hungarian or have someone to translate for them.

-Ultimately, expats may find that Hungarian companies are reluctant to employ foreigners.
+Expats may sometimes find that Hungarian companies are reluctant to employ foreigners.
 This is mainly because of the amount of red tape involved.
 In this respect, expats from EU countries will have a better chance at finding a job in Hungary because EU citizenship automatically grants them the right to work.

 If unable to find a Hungarian employer, expats may be able to find a job with multinational corporations based in their home country instead, and request to be transferred to Hungary.